JParkinson1991/composer-linker-plugin/README.md

 simply symlinks or copies the files to a configured location after it has been installed or updated.

-This plugin can be used for (and was born the need to) trim down front end asset packages before placing them into the public web root, as an example.
+This plugin can be used for (and was born from the need to) trim down front end asset packages before placing them into the public web root, as an example.
+It usage isn't limited to this scenario and this package can be stretched to fit any file manipulation requirements.

 ## Installing